Board of Directors and Staff

 David Harmon, outgoing Executive Director

 Dave is responsible for overseeing the Society’s operations, including co-editing The George Wright Forum and helping plan the Society's biennial conferences.
 A member of the GWS since 1985, Dave began working for the organization in 1990 and served as deputy executive director until being named executive director in 1998.
 He is active in IUCN's World Commission on Protected Areas.
 He also maintains an active research interest in the relationship between biological and cultural diversity, having co-founded the NGO Terralingua, which is devoted to that subject.
-Dave is the author of In Light of Our Differences: How Diversity in Nature and Culture Makes Us Human and has co-edited several volumes on protected area conservation, including The Antiquities Act: A Century of American Archaeology, Historic Preservation, and Nature Conservation (with Francis P. McManamon and Dwight T. Pitcaithley), The Full Value of Parks: From Economics to the Intangible (with Allen D. Putney), and Managing Mountain Protected Areas: Challenges and Responses for the 21st Century (with Graeme Worboys).
+Dave has co-edited several volumes on protected area conservation, including The Antiquities Act: A Century of American Archaeology, Historic Preservation, and Nature Conservation (with Francis P. McManamon and Dwight T. Pitcaithley), The Full Value of Parks: From Economics to the Intangible (with Allen D. Putney), and A Thinking Person's Guide to America's National Parks (with Robert Manning, Rolf Diamant, and Nora Mitchell ).

 Emily Dekker-Fiala, Conference Coordinator